 It's not easy to get life insurance if you have a felony record, but it's not impossible.
 To boost your chances of approval, make sure you have a clean record going forward and maintain a steady work history.
 These factors will decrease your risk factor, making it easier for insurance companies to approve you.

-If you do get approved for life insurance, you should be prepared to pay slightly higher than average rates, since you're still a high-risk applicant.
+If you do get approved for life insurance, you should be prepared to pay slightly higher than average life insurance rates, since you're still a high-risk applicant.
 However, if you're buying life insurance to protect your spouse or children, it's a small price to pay for peace of mind.